 The British Council UK/Italy 2020 Season was a digital-led programme of events, co-created with partners in the UK and Italy to support international cultural exchange for more resilient communities.
 Taking the theme Being Present, this crisis-responsive programme explored emerging opportunities for the culture sectors in Italy and the UK at a time when we are reassessing what Being Present means both in the physical and virtual spaces.

 Innovative British theatre company Forced Entertainment reimagines Shakespeare’s 36 plays and live streams them from the actors’ own kitchens to an online UK/Italy Season audience thanks to our partnership with Romaeuropa Festival.

 Originally conceived in 2015, in Complete Works six performers create condensed versions of all of the Shakespeare plays, comically and intimately retelling them, using a collection of everyday objects as stand-ins for the characters on the one metre stage of a table top.

-The launch of the Culture Salons series as part of the Season marks an important step in securing the sustainability of the bilateral cultural relationship and will have a legacy beyond 2020.
+The launch of the Culture Salons series as part of the Season made an important step in securing the sustainability of the bilateral cultural relationship and will have a legacy beyond 2020.

-Manchester-based writer Jennifer Nansubuga Makumbi was one of the keynote speakers at the Palatine Stadium as part of this year’s Rome International Literature Festival entitled Insieme – Lettori, Autori, Editori (Together – Readers, Authors, Publishers).
+Manchester-based writer Jennifer Nansubuga Makumbi was one of the keynote speakers at the Palatine Stadium as part of the Rome International Literature Festival 2020, entitled Insieme – Lettori, Autori, Editori (Together – Readers, Authors, Publishers).

 Nansubuga Makumbi, a black female writer, was asked to reflect on the word ‘Power’ and her contribution to this conversation was based on her reflection of indigenous feminisms.
 The event took place during Black History Month and was live streamed on the Insieme Festival Facebook page.